What is the COVID-19 vaccine?

 Will the shot hurt or make me sick?

-The vaccine will not make you sick.
-You might feel a slight pinch.
-There may be side effects, but they should go away within a few days.
-Possible side effects include a sore arm, headache, fever, or body aches.
+After getting the COVID-19 vaccine, you might feel some effects like pain, redness, or swelling where you got the shot, plus tiredness, headache, muscle pain, chills, fever, and nausea.
+But these side effects usually go away in a few days.
 This does not mean you have COVID-19.
 These side effects are signs that the vaccine is working.
+If you feel unwell you can take some mild analgesic to ease the symptoms and remember to keep hydrated.
+Serious side effects are pretty rare, but they can happen.
 If they don’t go away in a week, or you have more serious symptoms, call your doctor or healthcare professional.

-What is Special Olympics doing to promote that people with intellectual disabilities should have priority access to the COVID-19 vaccine right now?
+What is Special Olympics doing to ensure that people with intellectual and developmental disabilities stay updated about COVID-19?

-We know from recent research and studies that people with ID are dying from COVID at much higher rates than people without ID.
 Special Olympics has created advocacy and education materials to help athletes understand information about the COVID-19 vaccines and practice prevention.
 All materials are based on guidance from the U.S. Centers for Disease Control and Prevention and the World Health Organization.
-These materials include template advocacy letters, literature reviews, printable posters, key messages, athlete videos sharing their personal experiences getting the COVID-19 vaccine as well as social media graphics to promote understanding of the COVID-19 vaccine and bring awareness to the latest data reporting that people with intellectual disabilities are dying at much higher rates than those without intellectual disabilities.
-All education materials can be found here and all advocacy materials can be found on the Special Olympics Resources page.
+These materials include template advocacy letters, literature reviews, printable posters, key messages, athlete videos sharing their personal experiences getting the COVID-19 vaccine as well as social media graphics to promote understanding of the COVID-19 vaccine.
+All education materials can be found here and all advocacy materials can be found on the Special Olympics